“It’s a dangerous business, Frodo, going out your door.”

 We finally manage to disembark the bus and find ourselves in front of THE sign.

-For a second or two the world stops when each and everyone’s face is directed towards the sign and we are all wondering the same thing: Wow, it REALLY exists.
+For a second or two, the world stops when everyone’s face is directed toward the sign and we are all wondering the same thing: Wow, it REALLY exists.

 A word of advice here:

-Just wait for the most enthusiastic tourists (you can recognize them by the gigantic cameras that hang from their necks) and wannabe Instagram-celebrities to strike that pose (or ten).
-When they are done and are in search of the umbrella, you’ll have plenty of time to make your own memory as well.
+Just wait for the most enthusiastic tourists and wannabe Instagram celebrities to strike that pose (or ten).
+When they are done and in search of the umbrella, you’ll have plenty of time to create your own memory.

 WHAT IS IT LIKE VISITING HOBBITON?